MustafaKhurram2k4/notion-project-management-redesign/README.md

 Adjusted semantic colors
 System

 The interface can follow the user's operating-system appearance preference.

 Theme selection is intended to persist between sessions.

 ◇ UX Improvements
 Project Health at a Glance

 Project status, progress, deadlines and blockers are brought together to reduce the effort required to understand project health.

 Active-Work Navigation

 Navigation is organized around the work users are actively managing rather than relying entirely on a page hierarchy.

 Dedicated Task Workflow

 Tasks receive a focused workflow with visible status, priority, ownership, deadlines and progress.

 Milestones & Dependencies

 The timeline makes project sequencing and dependencies easier to understand visually.

 Team Workload

 Work ownership and workload become visible through a dedicated team workspace.

 Centralized Context

 Tasks, files, milestones, activity and team information remain connected to their project.

 Quick Actions

-Frequently used actions are surfaced through direct controls such as:
+Frequently used actions are surfaced through direct controls:

 + TASK       + PROJECT
 ◇ Information Architecture